CONFLICT MINERALS REPORT OF PLEXUS CORP.

 The statements below are based on the due diligence activities performed to date and on the information available at the time of this filing.
 Factors that could affect the accuracy of these statements include, but are not limited to, incomplete supplier data or a lack of available smelter data, errors or omissions by suppliers or smelters, evolving confirmation of smelters, incomplete information from industry or other third-party sources, and other issues.

 We participate in the Electronic Manufacturing Services ("EMS") industry.
-We partner with our customers to create the products that build a better world.
+We partner with leading companies to create the products that build a better world.
+We are a global leader that specializes in serving customers in industries with highly complex products and demanding regulatory environments.
 Since 1979, we have been a dedicated partner to companies by providing global Design and Development, Supply Chain Solutions, New Product Introduction, Manufacturing and Aftermarket Services.
 We offer advanced design and production capabilities, allowing our customers to concentrate on their core competencies.
-We help accelerate our customers' time to market, reduce their investment in engineering and manufacturing capacity, and optimize total product cost.
-We are a global leader that specializes in serving customers in industries with highly complex products and demanding regulatory environments.
-We deliver comprehensive end-to-end solutions in the Americas ("AMER"), Europe, Middle East, and Africa ("EMEA") and Asia-Pacific ("APAC") regions for our customers.
 Our strategy remains consistent and can be summarized in four words: focus, execution, passion and discipline.
-We engineer innovative solutions for customers in growth markets and focus on partnering with leading global companies in the Healthcare/Life Sciences, Industrial, and Aerospace/Defense sectors.
+We deliver customer service excellence to leading global companies in the Industrial, Healthcare/Life Sciences and Aerospace/Defense market sectors by providing innovative, comprehensive solutions throughout the product’s lifecycle.
+We provide these innovative solutions to customers in the Americas ("AMER"), Asia-Pacific ("APAC") and Europe, Middle East and Africa ("EMEA") regions.
 Superior execution is foundational to our differentiation.
-We are dedicated partners to our customers, committed to achieving zero defects and perfect delivery through Operational Excellence.
-We accomplish Operational Excellence by being united as a team and guided by our values and leadership behaviors.
-We do the right thing to support our team members, communities and customers.
-Through our collective passion, we drive purpose to our actions and decisions.
-Finally, we are committed to delivering shareholder value through a consistent and disciplined financial model.
+We are dedicated partners to our customers, committed to achieving zero defects and perfect delivery through operational excellence.
+Through our collective passion, we drive purpose to our actions and decisions in pursuit of operational excellence.
+Guided by our values and leadership behaviors, we do the right thing to support our team members, communities and customers.
+Finally, we are committed to delivering shareholder value over the long term through a consistent and disciplined financial model focused on driving industry-leading revenue growth and superior return on invested capital.

 Description of Products